 We will bill for successful data recovery if we can get a PATH to data, even if you don't have the correct passcode.
 If the wrong passcode is entered too many times, a recoverable device can become permanently disabled, at which point there is no feasible way to recover the data.
 If you are unable to provide the correct passcode and the device becomes disabled, or if the device was only able to boot once and you did not give us the correct passcode, that does not negate the work that we put into bring the device back to a recoverable state with a path to data.
 We can not qualify a device as 'not recoverable' under no data no fee because of wrong passcode.

-I know the passcode, but I don't want to tell you: If you don't give us a passcode, we won't work on the device.
+I know the passcode, but I don't want to tell you: If we work on the device and get it to boot even just once and you haven't provided correct passcode, you will be invoiced for successful recovery.

 I Really Don't Know the Passcode.
 Don't send the device.